-have enforcement officers for everything, traffic laws, trading standards for everything.
+Loss of freedom also played out in other ways.
+In the London sample informants spoke of the dominance of a 'punishing' state that controls and regulates the individual's behaviour in a way that denies personal freedom and wellbeing.
+This was most strongly felt in the London sample: "The laws that you have to comply with, you have enforcement officers for everything, traffic laws, trading standards for everything.
 You can't break their hand [give a bribe], they are intransigent - sometimes in Peru explaining it to them, or with a bribe..and they also understand you, in the human aspect.
-The punishment is extremely severe here - its ferocious - a naughty adolescent who throws a pear in the street?
+The punishment is extremely severe here - it's ferocious - a naughty adolescent who throws a pear in the street?
 FINE!
 Truency?
 FINE!
 You take your child on holiday and he's not in school?
 FINE!
 It doesn't matter what the reason was.
-They are very systematic - its difficult to assimilate... you, find your space and learn to know how to live well, without becoming resentful".
-Another suggested: "Its all about rules here - legally be in a good situation, respect the laws, have a good job, studies profession in an area you like".
+They are very systematic - it's difficult to assimilate... you, find your space and learn to know how to live well, without becoming resentful".
+Another suggested: "It's all about rules here - legally be in a good situation, respect the laws, have a good job, studies profession in an area you like".
 Yet another commented: "There [in Peru] they dictate to you how things should be; you do what you want and no-one says anything, here 'the law is the law".
 Children also voiced how forced adherence to laws in the host country meant they were denied access to things that were important for their wellbeing: "I miss being able to have a dog even though you don't have money.
 Here you have to vaccinate it and everything".

-• Loss of freedom of movement
+Loss of freedom of movement

 When informants were asked what they missed most about Peru, loss of freedom of movement was regularly voiced: "There... you can go to places that do not belong to anyone, nor do they belong to you.
-Here its all fences, everything is protected and private space.
-The beach specifically..."
-Another suggested: "The way of life...the children are in the street, its hot, the dogs are outside.
+Here it's all fences, everything is protected and private space.
+The beach specifically...".
+Another suggested: "The way of life...the children are in the street, it's hot, the dogs are outside.
 Here the dogs have to wear a collar...There's more freedom there, here everyone is taking care.
 There the children play, there's not so much 'safety', there are no traffic lights.
-In the schools here they teach children that they shouldnt go alone, they inculcate this in them from a very early age.
+In the schools here they teach children that they shouldn't go alone, they inculcate this in them from a very early age.
 There, the children are on the street, they will go to the shops, when I was only eight they sent me to the shop, here they don't like you going out".